Tourism and aviation players demand von der Leyen end EU travel chaos

 The Government imposed a new green list from Monday, September 21st, limited to just seven countries, Cyprus, Finland, Germany, Iceland, Latvia,Lithuania and Poland.

-The organisations’ letter points out that tourism and travel employ 27 million people across the EU and generate around 10 per cent of bloc’s wealth.
+The organisations’ letter points out that tourism and travel employ 27 million people across the EU and generate about 10 per cent of the bloc’s wealth.

 “Extreme travel restrictions – in particular quarantines – are anything but risk-based,” the letter states.